Team GB medal table from Tokyo Olympics

 Day 10, Tom McEwen, eventing individual

-Day nine, men’s 4x100metres medley relay
+Day nine, men’s 4x100 metres medley relay

 Day seven, Kye Whyte, men’s BMX racing

-Day seven, Duncan Scott men’s 200 metres individual medley
+Day seven, Duncan Scott, men’s 200 metres individual medley

 Day six, Mallory Franklin, canoe slalom, women’s C1